 - Have you noticed your baby yawning and grizzling even though they have just woken up?

 This is your baby’s body telling them (and you) they need a change of scenery and some new sensations.
 Once they get the sensory stimulation they require, their body can start dialing its SNS back down so that rising sleep pressure can do its job.

 How do the possums approach look in reality?

 It seems fine to talk about a different way of approaching infant sleep, even one that goes against the mainstream advice most parents are given today.
 But how does it look in the real world?

 It looks like you and your baby getting out and about and enjoying life together.
-Trusting your baby will sleep when their body needs sleep, provided they have their SNS dialled down.
+Trusting your baby will sleep when their body needs sleep, provided they have their SNS dialed down.

-It’s not a quick, magical fix because it honours and respects the normal patterns of sleep for human infants.
-Instead of viewing babies as having ‘sleep problems’, it acknowledges normal sleep behaviour.
+It’s not a quick, magical fix because it honors and respects the normal patterns of sleep for human infants.
+Instead of viewing babies as having ‘sleep problems’, it acknowledges normal sleep behavior.